tlevine/treegit/readme.md

 be run on Debian 5.0 on a cheap VPS dedicated to treegit, but it could work in other ways with some adjustment.

-## Install
+## Install/Update
 Commands in this "Install" section get run on a computer other than the server we're configuring.
+It's fine to run these commands on an existing installation, (Configuration files will simply be replaced.) so that's a reasonable way to update treegit.

 First, choose your domain name.

     export TREEGIT_DOMAIN_NAME=git.thomaslevine.com